 2. The lumpy brown glands located to the left and right of the urinary bladder are the seminal vesicles.
 The gland below the bladder is the prostate gland and it is partially wrapped around the penis.
 The seminal vesicles and the prostate gland secrete materials that form the seminal fluid (semen).

 1. The short gray tube lying dorsal to the urinary bladder is the vagina.
 The vagina divides into two uterine horns that extend toward the kidneys.
-This duplex uterus is common in some animals and will accomodate multiple embryos (a litter).
+This duplex uterus is common in some animals and will accommodate multiple embryos (a litter).
 In contrast, a simple uterus, like the kind found in humans has a single chamber for the development of a single embryo.

 2. At the tips of the uterine